keithbuhler/keithbuhler.github.io/_posts/2018-06-11-jordan-peterson-critiques.md

 permalink:
 ---

-I recently stumbled across a [Facebook group compiling Jordan Peterson "character assassinations".](https://www.facebook.com/JBPassassinations/) It requires some scrolling to read all the articles, so I decided to put all the links into a single list.
+A [Facebook group now compiles Jordan Peterson "character assassinations".](https://www.facebook.com/JBPassassinations/) This hilarious compilation shows the good, the bad, the ugly of people trying to criticize a public intellectual with whom they disagree.

-Why?
-As a Peterson fan, it's useful to consider these critiques, to hear the other side.
-Secondly, it's also amusing to read the more unhinged and vitriolic hot takes people keep writing.
-Thirdly, if you're not a Peterson fan, these articles might help you articulate your criticisms.
+Even if you like Peterson (as I do), it is useful to consider these critiques, to hear the other side.
+It's also plain amusing to read the more unhinged and vitriolic hot takes people keep writing.
+If you're not a Peterson fan, these articles might help you articulate your criticisms.

 You'll notice a smattering of articles from November 2017 through April 2018, followed by a rapid uptick of articles in May.
 Will June bring have another flood of articles or not?